-This is one of the most important parts of creating a health care directive is naming an agent.
+One of the most important parts of creating a health care directive is naming an agent.
 It’s where you name the person who will work with your doctors to direct your health care and make treatment decisions for you if you are unable to do so.
-This person is usually called your “health care agent,” though some states use a term such as “representative,” “proxy” or “surrogate.”
+This person is usually called your “health care agent,” though some states use a term such as “representative,” “proxy,” or “surrogate.”

 We strongly recommend that you appoint a health care agent—and at least one alternate—if you know someone you trust enough to take the job.
 The chances that your health care wishes will be enforced increase greatly if you name someone to supervise your care and speak for you if necessary.

-If you absolutely cannot think of anyone you trust to oversee your medical care, you can skip this part of the program.
+If you absolutely cannot think of anyone you trust to oversee your medical care, choose not to name an agent.
 It is better not to name anyone than to name someone who is not likely to strongly assert your wishes.

 It’s still a good idea to put your wishes for final health care in writing.
 Medical personnel are legally bound to follow your written wishes—or to find someone who will.
 If you do not name a health care agent, make an extra effort to discuss your wishes for medical care with a doctor or patient representative likely to be involved in providing that care.